Emergency Preparedness – Districts

 Planning Ahead – To avoid emergencies before they happen Clackamas River Water Providers are replacing old water lines, seismically upgrading facilities, planning for future or alternative water supplies, monitoring watersheds, and ensuring regulatory compliance.

-Being Prepared – Practice make perfect.
+Being Prepared – Practice makes perfect.
 We conduct yearly emergency exercises to test our capabilities and constantly look for ways to improve our coordination and communication during an emergency

 Having an ample supply of WATER is a top priority in an emergency.
 You can live for weeks without food, but without water, you can die in as little as 3 days.
 Help your water provider, emergency responders and other relief organizations help you by having an adequate emergency supply of water, food and other essentials.